 .14 Staffing Plan.

-A. Following an analysis of the number of residents that the assisted living program intends to serve and the individual needs of each resident, the licensee shall develop a staffing plan that identifies the type and number of staff needed to provide the services required by this chapter.C.
-Resident Care Needs.
+A. Following an analysis of the number of residents that the assisted living program intends to serve and the individual needs of each resident, the licensee shall develop a staffing plan that identifies the type and number of staff needed to provide the services required by this chapter.

+B. The assisted living program shall employ or contract with sufficient numbers of staff to comply with the:

+(1) Requirements of this chapter;

+(2) Standards of care for the specific conditions of the residents the assisted living program intends to serve; and

+(3) All other applicable laws and regulations.

+[B. Resident Care Needs.

+(1) The resident’s care needs shall determine the services provided to the resident, in accordance with §D of this regulation, including:

+(a) Awake overnight staff;

+(b) On-site nursing services; and

+(c) The need, amount, and frequency of nursing oversight.]

+C. Resident Care Needs.

+(1) The resident's care needs shall determine the:

+(a) Need, amount, and frequency of nursing overview by the registered nurse[, and the] ;

+(b) Need for on-site nursing services [as well as when] ; and

+(c) Need for awake overnight staff [is not required].

+(2) The Department may approve a waiver of the requirement for awake overnight staff when the assisted living program [facility]has demonstrated to the Department its use of an effective electronic monitoring system.

+(3) The Department may not approve a waiver for awake overnight staff on an Alzheimer’s Special Care Unit.

-(1) The resident's care needs shall determine the: on-site nursing services andawake overnight staff (4) The licensee shall comply with applicable requirements of COMAR 10.27.09.
+(4) The licensee shall comply with applicable requirements of COMAR 10.27.09.

+D. On-site Staff.

-DThe staffing plan shall include on-site staff sufficient in number and qualifications to meet the 24-hour scheduled and unscheduled needs of the residents.
-When a resident is in the facility, a staff member shall be present.(4(a) Be (b) (c) E. Awake Overnight Staff.
+(1) The staffing plan shall include on-site staff sufficient in number and qualifications to meet the 24-hour scheduled and unscheduled needs of the residents.

-(1) An assisted living program shall provide awake overnight staff when a resident's assessment using the Resident Assessment Tool, as provided in Regulation .21A or .26B of this chapter, indicates that awake overnight staff is required according to instructions on that tool.

-(2) If a physician or assessing nurse, in the physician's or nurse's clinical judgment, does not believe that a resident requires awake overnight staff, the physician or assessing nurse shall document the reasons in the area provided in the Resident Assessment Tool.

-(3) The assisted living program licensee shall retain this documentation in the resident's record.

-(4) D. An assisted living program shall have staff available to:

-(1) Recognize and accurately describe and define a resident's health condition and identify likely causes and risks associated with the residents' condition;

-(2) Provide or ensure ongoing access to and coordination of comprehensive health services and interventions including nursing oversight;

-(3) Provide or ensure comprehensive support as frequently as needed to compensate for any number of activities of daily living deficits;

-(4) Provide or ensure assistance with taking medication;

-(5) Administer necessary medication and treatment, including monitoring or arranging for monitoring of the effects of complex medication and treatment regimens;

-(6) Monitor and provide or ensure ongoing therapeutic intervention or intensive supervision to manage chronic behaviors which are likely to disrupt or harm the resident or others;

-(7) Manage a variety of psychological or psychiatric episodes involving active symptoms, condition changes, or significant risks that may require skilled interpretation or immediate interventions; and

-(8) Provide or ensure ongoing access to comprehensive social and recreational services including those which facilitate integration into the community.
+(2) When a resident is in the facility, a staff member shall be present.

+(3) When a resident is expected to return to the assisted living program, a staff member shall be present.

+(4) A staffing schedule shall:

+(a) Be maintained on-site;

+(b) Include the date, shift hours, and identifying name of all staff members scheduled to work; and

+(c) Be kept on file for 18 months.

 E. Awake Overnight Staff.

-(1) A licensee shall provide awake overnight staff when a Resident Assessment Tool, as provided in Regulation .18 of this chapter, indicates that a resident requires awake overnight staff.
+(1) An assisted living program shall provide awake overnight staff when a resident's assessment using the Resident Assessment Tool[,] indicates that awake overnight staff is required according to instructions on that tool.

 (2) If the assessing health care practitioner, in their clinical judgment, does not believe that a resident requires awake overnight staff, the health care practitioner shall document the reasons in the area provided in the Resident Assessment Tool.

-(3) The licensee shall retain this documentation in the resident's recordF.
-Electronic Monitoring Systems.
+(3) The assisted living program []shall retain this documentation in the resident's record.

+(4) Awake overnight staff are required on an approved Alzheimer’s Special Care Unit.

+F. Electronic Monitoring Systems.

 (1) Upon the written recommendation of the [resident's physician or assessing nurse] health care practitioner, the assisted living program may apply to the Department for a waiver in accordance with Regulation .09 of this chapter to use an electronic monitoring system instead of awake overnight staff.